 For example, if you’re applying for manager-level positions but your resume focuses solely on your sales skills with quantified bullet points, you’re probably not making a clear case that you’re an experienced manager with leadership skills.
 And sometimes, just adding a line or two in the experience section isn’t enough to paint that picture.

 It’s when you opt for a complete redo, however, that your mind can brainstorm beyond what you’ve already included on the page, and you might recall other achievements and experiences that you neglected to capture in the original.

-And, fortunately, you can write a resume from scratch with less effort than you’d think (and you can even try a new template)—so why not start filling that blank page with a new foundation; one that depicts the best version of you and what you have to offer an employer.
+And, fortunately, you can write a resume from scratch with less effort than you’d think (and you can even try a new template, like these options in Google Docs)—so why not start filling that blank page with a new foundation; one that depicts the best version of you and what you have to offer an employer.
 It might be the thing you need to get past the hiring manager and into the interview room.

 Photo of man reviewing resume courtesy iPandastudio/Getty Images.